First Year Admission Requirements

 The following are not required but highly recommended for competitive applications:

 - Complete the recommended high school course load.
-It is highly recommended that all applicants should have successfully completed or have in progress the following high school courses in order to be eligible for admission to UIC.
+It is highly recommended that all applicants should have successfully completed or have in progress the following high school courses in order to beprepared for first year courses at UIC:

 - Four years of English